 The Car Connection Lexus RX Overview

 The Lexus RX has been the brand's best-selling vehicle since it was new in the 1999 model year.
-A five-seat crossover SUV, the RX was recently revamped in the 2016 model year, when it adopted radical new looks and an F Sport model.
+A five- or seven-seat crossover SUV, the RX was recently revamped in the 2016 model year, when it adopted radical new looks and an F Sport model.